AFK-Trixo/StutterAi/README.md

 You follow PEP 8 coding standards.
 You write meaningful commit messages and comments in your code.
 You test new features or bug fixes thoroughly.
-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-Contact
-For questions, suggestions, or collaboration opportunities, please reach out:

-Your Name
-Email: your.email@example.com
-LinkedIn: Your LinkedIn
-GitHub: Your GitHub

-This README provides a clear overview of the project, its features, and instructions on installation, usage, and contribution.
-Adjust the placeholders to fit your specific details before uploading to GitHub!